otsmr/AnotherTLS/README.md

 because this is one of the main reasons I started this project.

-Then you can find also a VulnTLS repository where typical security vulnerabilities like timing attacks on ECDSA can be attacked and demonstrated.
+Then you can find also a VulnTLS repository where typical security vulnerabilities in TLS implementations like timing attacks on ECDSA can be attacked and demonstrated.

 **Todo**
 - setup [tlsfuzzer](https://github.com/tlsfuzzer/tlsfuzzer)